Adolsik/keydrop-casebattle-bot/README.md

 ```
 3. Open console `Ctrl + Shift + J` or `Ctrl + Shift + I`
-4. Paste the code and you are ready to go!
+5. Paste the code and you are ready to go! (do not worry about 'Uncaught' Type Errors)